Food and Nutritional Analytical Chemistry

 Types of Experiments

-- Nutrient Analysis: Determination of the levels of specific nutrients, such as proteins, fats, carbohydrates, and vitamins, in food.
+- Nutrient Analysis: Determination of the levels of specific nutrients, such as proteins, fats, carbohydrates, vitamins, and minerals, in food.

 - Food Fraud Analysis: Identification and quantification of adulterants or mislabeling in food products.